bikeshaving/crank/website/guides/03-components.md

 By replacing the `while (true)` loop with a `for…of` loop which iterates over `this`, you can get the latest props each time the generator is resumed.
 This is possible because contexts are an iterable of the latest props passed to elements.

-One idiom we see in the example above is that we overwrite the variables declared via the generator’s parameters (`message`) with the `for…of` loop.
+One idiom we see in the preceding example is that we overwrite the variables declared via the generator’s parameters (`message`) with the `for…of` loop.
 This allows those variables to always remain in sync with the current props passed to each component.
 However, there is no reason you have to always overwrite old props in the `for` expression, meaning you can assign new props to a different variable and compare them against the old ones:

 ```jsx
 function *Greeting({name}) {